 - The Ask Weezy advice column for teens gave advice more directly when it received a question from a Fanfiction.net user.
 The writer was worried about a friend he met there visiting him because his parents didn't know he regularly visited the site.

 - Blogger Jenny Cee posted advice about software and apps that would make fannish life easier.
 "Are you freaking tired of seeing that one ship come up over and over again as you trying to find a good fic read?
 Is there that one trope you can not stand, and if you see it one more time you will just lose it?
 Then yeah, then go ahead and install the greasemonkey (firefox) or tampermonkey (chrome), and scoot your butt over to the Greasy Fork and install the A03 savior.
 It’s has a bit of learning curve, but they are some helpful tutorials on how to set it up."

-What fandom-made events or works are your favorites?
-Write about them in Fanlore!
+What advice have you seen fans giving eachother?
+Write about it in Fanlore!
 Contributions are welcome from all fans.